explosion/curated-transformers/docs/source/deployment.rst

    tokenizer = AutoTokenizer.from_hf_hub(name="tiiuae/falcon-7b")
-   pieces = tokenizer(["Hello world!", "This is a test"]) Y = traced(pieces.padded_tensor(padding_id=0).to(device))
+   pieces = tokenizer(["Hello world!", "This is a test"]) Y = traced(pieces.padded_tensor(padding_id=0, device=device))
    assert isinstance(Y, tuple)
    last_layer = Y[0][-1]

-The model works as before, with one catch.
-Normally a decoder returns a :py:class:`~curated_transformers.models.output.ModelOutputWithCache` instance, whereas the traced model returns a tuple.
+The model works as before, albeit with one catch.
+Normally a decoder returns a :py:class:`~curated_transformers.models.output.ModelOutputWithCache` instance, but the traced model returns a tuple instead.
 The reason is that TorchScript only supports a limited set of types.
-Since arbitrary types are not supported, we convert the :py:class:`~curated_transformers.models.output.ModelOutputWithCache` type to a tuple in a traced model.
+Since arbitrary types are not supported, we convert the :py:class:`~curated_transformers.models.output.ModelOutputWithCache` instance to a tuple in a traced model.
 The tuple will have the same ordering as the fields in the untraced model's output, excluding fields that are set to ``None``.
 In this case we don't ask the decoder to return a key-value cache, so the ``cache`` field is ``None`` and will not be represented in the tuple.

-The example above does not give correct outputs yet.
-Since the input sequences have different lengths, we have to give the model an attention mask as well to avoid that the model attends to padding pieces.
+The example above does not compute the correct outputs yet.
+Since the input sequences have different lengths, we also have to provide the model an attention mask to prevent it from attending to padding pieces.
 This is a fairly straightforward fix — since the attention mask is the second argument to the model, we'll retrace the model with a dummy attention mask: